Highly symmetric fundamental domains for lattices in R^2 and R^3: Introduction

-The fundamental domain of a lattice $\Gamma$ is $\R^d / \Gamma$.
-By a {\em fundamental cell} we denote the closure of some geometric embedding of a fundamental domain into $\R^d$.
-For instance, a fundamental domain of $\Z^d$ is the $d$-torus, and a fundamental cell of the lattice $\Z^d$ in $\R^d$ is the $d$-dimensional unit cube $[0,1]^d$.
-A particular fundamental cell of a lattice $\Gamma = \langle b_1, \ldots, b_d \rangle_{\Z}$ is the {\em fundamental parallelepiped} $[0, b_1] + \ldots + [0, b_d]$.
-Note that for any fundamental cell $F$ of a lattice $\Gamma$, $\{ F + g \, | \, g \in \Gamma \}$ is a tiling of $\R^d$.
+A fundamental domain for the action of a lattice $\Gamma$ on $\R^d$ is a set $F$ such that $F$ contains exactly one representative for each element of $\R^d / \Gamma$.
+Here we want to consider nice geometric representations of fundamental domains.
+In particular we want to consider compact sets.
+Hence we allow a fundamental domain $F$ to contain more than one representative for some element in $\R^d / \Gamma$ if these representatives are all contained in the boundary of $F$.
+For instance, a proper fundamental domain of the action of $\Z^d$ on $\R^d$ is the $d$-torus, and a fundamental domain in the sense of this paper of the action of the lattice $\Z^d$ on $\R^d$ is the $d$-dimensional unit cube $[0,1]^d$.
+A particular fundamental domain of a lattice $\Gamma = \langle b_1, \ldots, b_d \rangle_{\Z}$ is the {\em fundamental parallelepiped} $[0, b_1] + \ldots + [0, b_d]$.
+Note that for any fundamental domain $F$ of a lattice $\Gamma$, $\{ F + g \, | \, g \in \Gamma \}$ is a tiling of $\R^d$.
 A {\em tiling} of $\R^d$ is a packing of $\R^d$ which is also a covering of $\R^d$.
 In other words, a tiling is a covering of $\R^d$ by pairwise non-overlapping compact sets $T_i$.
 Two compact sets are {\em non-overlapping} if their interiors are disjoint.

 Trivially, the symmetry group $S(\Gamma)$ of any lattice contains a subgroup isomorphic to $\Gamma$, namely, the group of all translations by elements of $\Gamma$.
 The subgroup $P(\Gamma) = S(\Gamma) / \Gamma$ is called {\em point group} of $\Gamma$.
 For lattices in $\R^d$, one has: